GoogleCloudPlatform/cloud-bigtable-examples/java/dataproc-wordcount/README.md

 You can view your results using the Developers Console (**Bigdata > Dataproc > Jobs**)

- Once your job is complete (Green circle), you can connect to your master node and look at your results using `hbase shell`
+ Once your job is complete (Green circle), you can connect to your master node and look at your results using [hbase shell](https://cloud.google.com/bigtable/docs/quickstart)

-    $ ./cluster.sh ssh
     $ hbase shell

     hbase Shell; enter 'help<RETURN>' for list of supported commands.